mianjoto/little-guy-meets-world/README.md

 This game is still under development, so look forward to future updates :)

 ## Play the game :)
-You can download and play little guy meets world for free [here](https://baconballs.itch.io/little-guy-meets-world)!
+You can download and play little guy meets world [here](https://baconballs.itch.io/little-guy-meets-world)!

 ![](./Documents/Gameplay%20Demos/Screenshots/little-guy-meets-world-download-page.jpg)

 ## Screenshots 📷